 Severity assessment is necessary for the management of patients, including decision-making for treatment choices and patient disposition.
-The results of the present study showed that in comparison to the control group, the PiCCO group had significantly lower APACHE II score and SOFA score on day 1, 3 and 7 after treatment (P < 0.05 or P < 0.01).
+The results of the present study showed that in comparison to the control group, the PiCCO group had a significantly lower APACHE II score and SOFA score on day 1, 3 and 7 after treatment (P < 0.05 or P < 0.01).
 APACHE II, a severity-of-disease classification system, has been widely used to measure the illness severity among critically ill patients admitted to the intensive care unit (ICU).
 It has been demonstrated that the APACHE II is a very useful tool to prognosticate hospital mortality of ICU patients[27].
 On the other hand, the SOFA score is commonly used to quantify the degree of organ dysfunction/failure and the prognosis of severely ill patients[28].
 A previous study showed that the SOFA score can provide potentially valuable prognostic information for predicting long-term mortality in AMI patients[29].
 Lower APACHE II and SOFA scores indicate a decrease in disease severity.
 Cardiac troponin I (cTnI) is a highly sensitive, specific marker for myocardial cell injury, and is recommended for the management of patients presenting with AMI.
 However, Hs-TnI has been shown to be more sensitive in detecting AMI than cTnI[30].
 On the other hand, NT-proBNP is synthesized by myocytes and fibroblasts principally in the ventricles in response to left ventricular filling pressure and wall stress[31].
 In a study, blood NT-proBNP levels showed a positive correlation with GEDVI and CI, suggesting that it can be used as a good indicator of cardiac preload in hemodynamically unstable patients[32].
 Lower levels of both hs-TnT and NT-proBNP in the PiCCO group were associated with sufficient coronary perfusion and improved heart function.
 The PaO2/FiO2 ratio is often used as an indicator of lung function in critically ill patients.
-Our study found that there were significant differences in PaO2/FiO2 ratio and lactate levels on day 7 after treatment between the two groups (P < 0.05).
+Our study found that there were significant differences in the PaO2/FiO2 ratio and lactate levels on day 7 after treatment between the two groups (P < 0.05).
 This reveals that tissue oxygen supply and metabolic status of patients in the PiCCO group improved over the course of treatment.
-In terms of fluid management, although the infusion (P < 0.05) and urine volume (P < 0.01) during 0-24 h in the PiCCO group was significantly greater than the control group, there was no significant difference in the incidence of pulmonary edema (P > 0.05).
+In terms of fluid management, although the infusion (P < 0.05) and urine volume (P < 0.01) during 0-24 hr in the PiCCO group was significantly greater than the control group, there was no significant difference in the incidence of pulmonary edema (P > 0.05).
 Adequate fluid resuscitation is one of the most important components of early management following CS, which can effectively maintain tissue perfusion and increase aerobic metabolism.

-This randomized trial showed that, days on vasoactive agents, days on mechanical ventilation and EICU/CCU length of stay (all P < 0.05) in the PiCCO group were significantly lower than in the control group.
+This randomized trial showed that days on vasoactive agents, days on mechanical ventilation and EICU/CCU length of stay (all P < 0.05) in the PiCCO group were significantly lower than in the control group.
 This indicates that for the elderly patients with AMI complicated by CS, the use of PiCCO technology with the conventional treatment can guide accurate adjustments in the use of vasoactive drugs and optimize mechanical ventilation therapy, thereby improving rehabilitation and survival of patients.
-The patients in the PiCCO group had higher ADL scores reflective of improved functional status The ADL scoring is an instrument widely used for the functional status assessment, and has been effective as a significant predictor of prognosis in elderly patients with AMI[33].
+The patients in the PiCCO group had higher ADL scores reflective of improved functional status.
+ADL scoring is an instrument widely used for functional status assessment, and has been effective as a significant predictor of prognosis in elderly patients with AMI[33].